Roger W. Griffith, P.E.

 The mechanical codes cover both flexible air ducts and flexible air connectors.
 They are similar in appearance, but they are not the same.

-International Mechanical Code (IMC) Requirements, 2024 edition
+Flexible Ducts: International Mechanical Code (IMC) Requirements, 2024 edition

 Definitions

 FLEXIBLE AIR CONNECTOR.
 A conduit for transferring air between an air duct or plenum and an air terminal unit or between an air duct or plenum and an air inlet or air outlet.
-Such conduit is limited in its use, length, and location
+Such a conduit is limited in its use, length, and location

 Chapter 6: Duct Systems